apiratorjs/di-container/README.md

   - `token`: The service token (string, symbol, or class)
   - `useFactory`: A factory function that creates the service
   - `lifetime`: The service lifetime ("singleton", "scoped", or "transient")
+  - `options`: Additional options specific to the lifetime:
+    - For singletons: `{ isLazy: true }` - When true, the singleton will be created only when requested, not during DI build step

 This declarative approach makes it easy to organize your services and their dependencies, and enables importing modules into other modules.